Magotchi/lpid-core-documents/LPID core documents.md

 The Chair shall have the power to form other committees by choice, or by the direction of the Executive Committee, and appoint committee directors.

-## ARTICLE IV: CONVENTION COMMITTEES
+## ARTICLE IV: Convention Committees

 ### SECTION 1